codelingo/docs/docs/getting-started.md

 ## Authentication

-In order to run Tenets against your repository, your lingo client will need to authenticate with the CodeLingo servers.
+In order to run Specs against your repository, your lingo client will need to authenticate with the CodeLingo servers.
 To do so, you are required to have an account.
 Please follow these steps to set up your client:

 1. Create a CodeLingo account: navigate to codelingo.io and click on the "Sign in with GitHub" button.
 2. Generate the token from the  <a href="https://www.codelingo.io/settings/profile" target="_blank">web app here</a>, and copy it to your clipboard